AI in Music: Composition, Production, and Analysis

 Lesson 2: Analyzing Musical Features with AI

-• The Machine Learning (ML) Revolution: Computational Learning Systems
+• The Machine Learning Revolution: From Data to Decisions

-• The Critical Relationship: Explanatory and Target Variables in ML
+• The Critical Relationship: Explanatory and Target Variables in Machine Learning

 • Audio Features in Signal Processing and Music Analysis

-• Levels of Abstraction in Music Representations and Features
+• Levels of Abstraction in Music Features: Bridging the Semantic Gap

 Lesson 3: MIR, Part 1: Recognizing and Extracting Musical Content with AI